-Thousands of Russians rally to demand free elections
+Russians demand free elections in Moscow, defying protest ban

 “I do not want ... to have my legs broken, to be killed, to be thrown in prison,” he said.
 “The authorities are refusing to compromise, they have started dispersing people, throwing them in jail.
 I think this is unacceptable.”

 Saturday’s protest, the last before the vote, was smaller than some of the previous ones attended by tens of thousands of people.
-During the first hour of the rally, police made no attempt to detain protesters but asked them through loudspeakers to disperse.
+Although police asked the protesters through loudspeakers to disperse, they made no attempt to detain them.

-Reporting by Maria Tsvetkova and Polina Ivanova; Writing by Olzhas Auyezov; Editing by Stephen Powell and Hugh Lawson
+Reporting by Maria Tsvetkova and Polina Ivanova; Writing by Olzhas Auyezov; Editing by Hugh Lawson and Clelia Oziel